 March 7, 2026

-The Education Endowment Foundation publishes the most comprehensive and accessible evidence base available to classroom teachers in England.
-Its Teaching and Learning Toolkit translates decades of educational research into straightforward guidance on which classroom strategies produce the greatest gains for the least cost.
+The Education Endowment Foundation publishes the most thorough and accessible evidence base available to classroom teachers in England.
+The Teaching and Learning Toolkit translates decades of educational research into clear guidance.
+It shows which classroom strategies produce the greatest gains for the least cost.
 For many teachers, it is the first and best place to start when evaluating whether a new approach is worth trying.

 Yet the Toolkit is often misread.
 Schools treat effect sizes as guarantees, misunderstand what "months of additional progress" actually means, and import strategies without considering implementation quality.
-This guide explains what the EEF is, how to read its evidence correctly, and how to use it sensibly in planning and school improvement work.
+This guide explains what the EEF is and how to read its evidence correctly.
+It also shows how to use it wisely in planning and school improvement work.

 Key Takeaways